 If you love to start alien conspiracy theories on Reddit

 The cool thing about eBay is that it's like online shopping at the biggest thrift store on the planet, and among the trash there are endless treasures at all different price points.
-This piece also kicks off our smattering of Op-Art, which is selling all over the web, very in-trend, and a forever-key to our sativa hearts.
+This piece also kicks off our smattering of Op-Art, which is selling all over the web, very on-trend, and a forever-key to our sativa hearts.
 Case in point: the only way we want to start our day is by waking up, and getting our face punched into the sun by a pyramid from 1979.
-This lithographic, it hugs our favorite end of the retro color spectrum, that brown-gold-honey-dirt dream.
+This lithograph hugs our favorite end of the retro color spectrum, that brown-gold-honey-dirt dream.
 It’s also signed by the artist, Grace Alhades Sherman.